rebelsky/sams-assorted-musings-reflections/difficult-issues-2019-07-10.md

 [1] I'm glad that I don't teach literature that uses the word so that I can easily say "Don't use the word in my classes."

-[2] As I think he should.
-Everything I've read indicates that his suggestion that they class discuss whether or not to use the word came from an appropriate concern for inclusiveness.
+[2] Everything I've read indicates that his suggestion that they class discuss whether or not to use the word came from an appropriate concern for inclusiveness.

 [3] Nor was that part of its intent.